Elizabeth Skowron, Department of Psychology

-Elizabeth Skowron is an expert in counseling psychology and prevention science, early childhood adversity, and family-based interventions.
-At the University of Oregon, she is a professor of counseling psychology and human services.
-Her research examines at the neurobiology of parenting at risk, developing self-regulation, and family interventions that are effective for supporting positive, healthy parenting and reducing child maltreatment.
+Elizabeth Skowron is an academic expert in early childhood adversity, parenting, child and family interventions, child abuse prevention.
+At the University of Oregon, she is a professor of psychology and director of the Family Biobehavioral Lab.
+Her research examines the neurobiology of parenting at risk, developing self-regulation, and family interventions that are effective for supporting positive, healthy parenting and reducing child maltreatment.

 Federal grant to UO will bring new parent-child intervention to Lane County (Around the O, May 11, 2015)